 - Will they travel, take classes, or explore new hobbies or sports?

-2) How Much Do I Need to Save?
+2) How Much Should I Save?

-3) What About Health Insurance?
+3) What Do I Do About Health Insurance?

 Medicare.
 It's a common misconception that health care is free for those older than 65, but only Medicare Part A (hospital insurance) is free for most people.
 Part B (doctor services), Part C (Medicare Advantage coverage), Part D (prescription drugs), and Medicare supplement insurance (Medigap) come with a premium.
 Even if they have insurance coverage, clients should expect some out-of-pocket costs.